cookiebee0/cpe-1-star-/README.md

-!!! all the codes was just test on zerojudge !!!
+!!! all the codes was only tested on zerojudge !!!

 so, you know......  ouo